klaeufer/klaeufer.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor, Department of Computer Science
+role: Professor of of Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: